kyroy1114/KMapProgramming/README.md

 # KMapProgramming
-This is a C/C++ program to read in a Boolean equation, making the corresponding Karnaugh Map and computing minimum form of sum of product.
+This is a C/C++ program to read in a Boolean equation, making the corresponding Karnaugh Map and computing the minimum form of sum of product.

 **The program is taking the test and needs to optimizing.
 Hence, remark this is not the final version.
 The updated version will be uploaded if I modify the content.**